nwtgck/svg-badge-scala/README.md

 // Then you can use `svg` variable, for example, `println(svg)` or something.
 ```

-## How to use this as an execution program
+## How to use this as an executable program

 ```sh
 $ cd <this repo>